LucyIvatt/Advent-of-Code-22/README.md

 # Advent of Code

-My solutions for advent of code between 2021-2022 - all solutions written in python.
+My solutions for advent of code between 2021-2023 using python.

 |        | 2021 | 2022 | 2023 |
 | ------ | :--: | :--: | :--: |